rickyyean/blog1/README.md

 # README

 This repo is a demonstration of using Capta for data journalism.
-It should have files in formats like md, csv, vgl, sql, svg, png, and jpg.
+It can have files in formats like md, csv, vgl, sql, svg, png, and jpg.

 ## Capta-flavored Markdown